Tomasz Poręba: Early life

 Son of Maria and Antoni, a railway worker.
-He majored in history and political science from the Pedagogical University of Cracow, Poland.
+He majored in history and political science from the Pedagogical University of Kraków, Poland.
 He later continued his studies in journalism.
 He then graduated with a postgraduate degree in European studies from the University of Warsaw and Maastricht University.
-During his studies in Poland, he professionally played football as striker in III league Cracow’s clubs - Kabel Kraków, Karpaty Siepraw, Górnik Wieliczka.
+During his studies in Poland, he professionally played football as striker in III league Kraków’s clubs – Kabel Kraków, Karpaty Siepraw, Górnik Wieliczka.
 His sports career was ended following an injury.
 He also worked as sport journalist in Gazeta Krakowska.

-In the late 1990s he worked in the Chancellery of the Prime Minister, then in the Institute of National Remembrance (IPN) in Warsaw.
+In the late 1990s, he worked in the Chancellery of the Prime Minister, then in the Institute of National Remembrance (IPN) in Warsaw.
 In 2003 he joined the Law and Justice Party, where he worked as the Head of Information and Public Relations Department.
 As of 2004 he worked in the European Parliament in Brussels as Senior Advisor of the political group Union for Europe of the Nations in the Committee on Regional Development and then in the Committee on Foreign Affairs.
 He was the spokesperson for Law and Justice Members in the European Parliament.